Tuhala Witches’ Well, located at the 3,000 years old settlement, represents an ancient Estonian folk tale.

 It wasn’t until the late 12th century when Estonians had a first taste of Christianity: the landing German merchants brought along Christian missionaries.
 Their mission didn’t go down smoothly – Estonians resisted strongly against an alien religion.
 It took about a century for Christian crusaders to conquer the country and with the new religion forced upon them, it also marked the beginning of a long period of foreign rule in Estonia.

 In the pre-Christian period though, Estonians were not completely faithless.
 They were drawn to the animistic religions: Taaraism, whose god Tharapita was worshiped in forest groves, and Maausk, which translates as “faith of the earth.”
 Their god was in nature.

 In tales, the sins of humans resonate in nature – lakes fly away to punish greedy villagers, or forests wander off in the night, never to return.
 Trees demand the respect of a tipped hat, and holes in the ground must be fed with coins.

 Tuhala Witches’ Well represents one of those old folk tales.
 Tuhala settlement is believed to be 3,000 years old and sits on Estonia’s largest field of porous karst, where 15 underground rivers flow through a maze of caverns, audible but unseen by human inhabitants.

-The quantity of water flowing through the Tuhala River must be at least 5000 liters per second in order for the river to overflow.
+The quantity of water flowing through the Tuhala River must be at least 5,000 liters per second in order for the river to overflow.
 Water erupts for only a short period of time and not every year.
 It usually happens in late March or early April.

 According to a local legend, the well boils over when the “witches of Tuhala” make a sauna below the ground and beat each other with birch branches, causing a commotion on the surface.

-It is then no surprise that in 2012, Estonians voted Tuhala Witch’s Well to be their biggest wonder.
+In 2012, Estonians voted Tuhala Witch’s Well to be their biggest wonder.

-Cover photo by Janek Alliksaar (courtesy of Tuhala Witch’s Well)
+Cover photo by Janek Alliksaar.